Tomáš Pekhart

-Tomáš Pekhart (born 26 May 1989) is a Czech professional footballer who plays as a forward.
+Tomáš Pekhart (born 26 May 1989) is a Czech former footballer who last played as a forward for Czech First League club Dukla Prague.
 He represented the Czech Republic at both junior and senior level.

 Club career

 Early career

 Born in Sušice, Czechoslovakia, he began his youth career with his hometown club TJ Sušice and also played for TJ Klatovy before joining Slavia Prague in 2003.

 Pekhart joined the Tottenham Hotspur youth academy during the summer of 2006.

 Loan to Southampton

 In August 2008, Pekhart joined Championship side Southampton on loan until January 2009.
 He made his first league appearance as a substitute on 14 September, away against Queens Park Rangers which Southampton lost 4–1.
 He scored his only league goal for Southampton in a 2–2 home draw against Ipswich.

 Loan to Slavia Prague

 He returned to Spurs in January 2009 and on transfer deadline day Pekhart returned to his old club Slavia Prague on a year-long loan until January 2010.
 On 15 March 2009, Pekhart scored a late goal for Slavia in a 2–1 victory over FK Jablonec.
 Pekhart was rewarded for his first goal with the club and was handed a start on 22 March, scoring the lone goal in the 1–0 victory over FC Zlín.